-Of the two needed shoulder bolts, one should be 40 mm long, preferably with an area of no threads of maybe 9 or 10 mm; a full length threaded bolt is OK however.
+Of the two needed shoulder bolts, one should be 40 mm long, preferably with an area of no threads of maybe 9 or 10 mm; a full length threaded bolt is OK however, but not as nice if you are into exactly proper methods.
 This bolt is for the left (clutch) side.
 The other bolt needed is 16 or 18 mm long, for the right (throttle) side.
 See later here, if you don't want to use that second bolt.
 You will need two M8 standard nuts with waverly locking washers; or, just two Nyloc type locking nuts.
 You don't need a nut on the right side if you use the reverse threaded bolt, see next paragraph.

 BMW uses such standard nuts and washers on its bikes, if you must have BMW parts.
-The dealer has them...and if you are anal enough to want BMW part numbers before you see the dealership, they are in my http://bmwmotorcycletech.info/hardware.htm
+The dealer has them ...and if you are anal enough to want BMW part numbers before you see the dealership, they are in here: https://bmwmotorcycletech.info/hardware.htm

 The RIGHT side (throttle side) mirror mount hole has a REVERSE THREAD!
 Since LT bikes have the mirrors on the fairings; the mirror mount holes, left side (UNthreaded); and, right side (mentioned reverse thread) use those unused holes for part of the handguard mountings.
 The handguard kit has one reverse threaded bolt, rather long too.
 You COULD use this bolt, modify its length if you wish.
 I elected to drill the RIGHT threaded area for a standard M8 shoulder bolt (that 16-18 mm one mentioned above).
 Your choice.